Take your time – support, guidance, and inspiration await you!

 HOW IT WORKS

-If we seem like a perfect fit, you'll secure your spot on my calendar.
-I'll email you all the details, including a comprehensive questionnaire and some homework to kickstart your journey.
+If we seem like a good fit, you'll secure your spot on my calendar.
+I'll email you all the details, including a questionnaire and a tracking worksheet to kickstart your journey.

-Our initial 75-min. call allows me to get a deeper understanding of you and your vision for recovery.
-Following this we'll have weekly 50 min calls, weekly tailored homework, as well as access to 24/7 text support.
+Our initial 90-min. call allows me to get a deeper understanding of you and your vision for recovery.
+Following this we'll have weekly 50 min calls, weekly workbooks, meal support, as well as access to 24/7 text support.

 for all